 The Annual General Meeting nominates the Board of Directors for a three-year period however can dismiss them at any given time.
 On completion of their three years period of office, Directors can be eligible for re-appointment.
-According to the Articles of Association, the Board of Directors is made of at least 5 Directors.
+According to the Articles of Association, the Board of Directors is made of at least 5 Directors, who must be natural persons.

-The C.A.A. is informed of any new candidate who is (re)nominated and who resigns.
+The C.A.A. is informed of any new candidate who is (re)nominated and who resigns resign within the 2 weeks.

-Amongst the non-executive Directors the following competences are looked for:
+Amongst the Directors and non-executive Directors the following competences are looked for:

 - Actuarial / Solvency experience;

 - Underwriting market experience;

 - Claims handling experience;

 - Legal background in relation with (re)insurance legislation and regulations;

 - Financial / investment background;

 - Corporate governance background;

 - Human resources knowledge;

-- Compliance & audit.
+- Compliance & audit;

+- Management of risks